proofrock/ws4sqlite-docs/documentation/sched_tasks.md

 for example you need to generate a sort of "run id" for one particular run, the relevant SQL can be executed at each startup of the server.

-We'll now discuss the configurations.
+It's a list of objects.
+We'll now discuss the configurations of each node of the list.

 #### `schedule`

-_Line 2; string; mandatory this or `atStartup` as true_
+_Line 2; string; it's mandatory to set either this or `atStartup` (as true)_

 Cron-like string, standard 5-fields (no seconds).
 See [documentation](https://www.adminschoice.com/crontab-quick-reference) for more details.

 {% hint style="warning" %}
 It's always better to put double quotes (`"`) around the chron expression, as `*` is a special character for YAML.